-In the FY2016 appropriation, Congress required states to provide additional subsidies to disadvantaged communities, plus an extra allowance in 2016 for additional subsidy funds to any type of project.
-Based on a total allocation of \$26,578,000, Pennsylvania is required to provide a minimum of \$5,315,600 in additional subsidy and a maximum of \$13,289,000 additional subsidy.
+In the FY2018 appropriation, Congress required states to provide additional subsidies to disadvantaged communities, plus an extra allowance in 2018 for additional subsidy funds to any type of project.
+Based on a total allocation of \$34,202,000 Pennsylvania is required to provide a minimum of \$6,840,400 in additional subsidy and a maximum of \$17,101,000 additional subsidy.
 Pennsylvania has a very large number of very small systems that may not have the necessary resources upfront to go through the application requirements necessary to apply for financial assistance from the DWSRF.
 Recognizing the importance of this funding to these small systems, Pennsylvania will continue the following outreach activities to further market the DWSRF program and to assist small systems with the application requirements for DWSRF funding:

-- 1. Continue to implement the Professional Engineering Services Program funded by the 2% Technical Assistance to Small Systems DWSRF set-aside to provide small systems with the necessary engineering, project design, permitting and PENNVEST application development expertise needed to address infrastructure improvements needed at the system.
+- 1. The Capability Enhancement Facilitators will continue to implement the Professional Engineering Services Program funded by the 2% Technical Assistance to Small Systems DWSRF set-aside to provide small systems with the necessary engineering, project design, permitting and PENNVEST application development expertise needed to address infrastructure improvements needed at the system.
 See Attachment 3. - 2.
-Ensure the Capability Enhancement Facilitators funded by the 2% Technical Assistance to Small Systems DWSRF set-aside (See Attachment 3) attend all planning consultation meetings for DWSRF funding.
+The Capability Enhancement Facilitators will attend the PENNVEST planning consultation meetings for DWSRF funding.
 These meetings are the first step in the development of a project for DWSRF funding.
 Using the Technical, Managerial, and Financial (TMF) Assessment protocols in Attachment 2, these facilitators can provide assistance to the small systems by determining whether systems meet the eligibility requirements for TMF capability prior to the system applying for DWSRF funding.
 They will also assist systems with addressing their capability weaknesses so that they may become eligible for DWSRF funding.
-However, the water system will need to obtain the services of a consulting engineer or DEP's Professional Engineering Services program to assist with the development of the application. - 3.
-Promote the use of the information documents and "Frequently Asked Questions" documentation for applications posted on the DEP website to facilitate completion of the application for DWSRF funding.
-These documents are designed to replace the DEP program manual, Document Number 383-5500-113, "Handbook for PENNVEST Drinking Water Projects".
-These documents can be found at http://www.depweb.state.pa.us/InfrastructureFinance. - 4.
-DEP's Outreach Assistance Provider Program will provide assistance to small water systems in addressing their capability weaknesses so they can meet the federal requirements and meet eligibility criteria to apply for DWSRF funding.
+However, the water system will need to obtain the services of a consulting engineer or DEP's Professional Engineering Services program to assist with the development of the application.
+The Capability Enhancement Facilitator's attendance at the planning consultation meeting is not mandatory when the Capability Enhancement Facilitator can establish that the water system meets the eligibility requirements for TMF capability in advance of the planning consultation meeting.
+In this situation, the Capability Enhancement Facilitator will evaluate the water system, complete the PENNVEST Capability Approval Sheet and provide it to the DEP and PENNVEST staff involved with the proposed PENNVEST project in advance of the planning consultation meeting.
+See Attachment 3.

-5. Collaborate with water industry associations to inform the regulated community about funding criteria on disadvantaged communities and green projects through the development of workshops, newsletter articles, fact sheets, and webinars.
+- 3. DEP's Outreach Assistance Provider Program will provide assistance to small water systems in addressing their capability weaknesses so they can meet the federal requirements and meet eligibility criteria to apply for DWSRF funding.
+See Attachment 3. - 4.
+Collaborate with water industry associations to inform the regulated community about funding criteria on disadvantaged communities and green projects through the development of workshops, newsletter articles, fact sheets, and webinars.

-To the extent that demand for principal forgiveness is influenced by the roll-out schedule for new regulations, DEP would expect an increase in demand for small water system infrastructure funding as these systems are required to comply with new Groundwater Rule requirements for 4-log treatment of viruses, Long Term 2 Enhanced Surface Water Treatment Rule, Stage 2 Disinfectants/Disinfection Byproducts Rule, Revised Total Coliform Rule requirements, and the proposed Disinfection Requirements Rule.
+To the extent that demand for principal forgiveness is influenced by the roll-out schedule for new regulations, DEP would expect an increase in demand for small water system infrastructure funding as these systems are required to comply with Long Term 2 Enhanced Surface Water Treatment Rule, Stage 2 Disinfectants/Disinfection Byproducts Rule, Disinfection Requirements Rule, and General Update to PA Code § 109.
 The additional subsidies that can be used by these small systems from the DWSRF will be critical in meeting these compliance requirements.